rails/rails/guides/source/active_record_validations.md

 * [`upsert`][]
 * [`upsert_all`][]

-Note that `save` also has the ability to skip validations if passed `validate: false` as an argument.
+Note that `save` also has the ability to skip validations if `validate: false` is passed as an argument.
 This technique should be used with caution.

 * `save(validate: false)`